jbmitch/transit-gateway/tg-pricing.md

 ### Example 2: Locally routed transit gateway with VPCs and a classic connection
 {: #example2}

 You create a locally routed transit gateway in `us-south` (Dallas) and attach 8 VPCs (all in `us-south`) and 1 classic infrastructure connection, which gives you access to classic resources across MZRs.
 Then, you transfer a total of 2 TB of data between the VPCs and classic infrastructure networks this month.
 Because you have less than the free allocation of 10 monthly connections, there are no connection fees.
-There is also no charge for locally routed data transfers between the VPCs and classic infrastructure.
+Also, because you selected local routing, there is no charge for any data transfer between the VPCs and classic infrastructure.

    * {{site.data.keyword.tg_full_notm}} connection charge = *FREE*
    * {{site.data.keyword.tg_full_notm}} data transfer charge = *FREE*